nilshartmann/react-webpack-example/README.md

 Features shown so far:
 ----------------------
 * Require CSS files from javascript
-* Require images from Javascript
+* Require images from Javascript (large ones that are copied & small ones that are inlined.
+Transparent for requirer)
 * Require JSon from JavaScript
-* Use ES6 language features
+* Use babel to enable JSX and ES6 language features
-* Use react dev server with hot reloading
+* Use react dev server with react hot loader to reload react components without loosing the state

 Run:
 ----